 - Worksheets and Inventory Reports will be retained for audit purposes and will show the date of inventory and the signatures of the inventory coordinators, i.e. Department Inventory Clerk, Department Manager, and the Property Management Coordinator.

-Any property that is not found or accounted for during a physical inventory will be reported to the appropriate department manager in a findings report.
-The department will be asked to state thoroughly on the report any facts and/or reasonable explanation as to why the missing property was not found.
-The completed findings report will need to be signed by the department manager.
+Any property that is not found during a physical inventory will be reported to the appropriate department manager in a Summary of Missing Assets report.
+The department will be asked to state on the report any facts and/or reasonable explanation as to why the missing property was not found.
+The completed report will need to be signed by the department manager.
 At this time, if appropriate, the department is also responsible for filing a police report on the missing property with University Police (SAM section 2625 and 8643).
 A copy of the police report is to be sent to Property Management.

-Unaccounted property will then be surveyed as missing and a Property Survey Report will be generated.
+Unaccounted for property will then be surveyed as missing and a Property Survey Report will be generated.
 Property Management will forward the Property Survey Report to the members of the Property Survey Board for their review and approval.
-The Property Survey Board is composed of the head of the department or school who has responsibility for the property being surveyed, the Vice President for that area or their designee, and the Vice President for Administration and Finance or designee.
+The Property Survey Board is composed of the the department manager who has the responsibility for the property, the Vice President for the department or their designee, and the Vice President for Administration and Finance or their designee.
 Property Management will notify the Information Security Office of any items items "sensitive equipment" such as computers, tablets, copiers, printers, multi-function devices, smartphones and other items with data storage are identified as missing.